-There are two things that characterize a Filipino fruit salad: all the fruits are canned, and the dressing always includes sweetened condensed milk.
-There are other preserves that can be added like nata de coco, kaong, and tapioca pearls.
+There are two things that characterize a Filipino fruit salad: All the fruits are canned, and the dressing always includes sweetened condensed milk.
+There are other preserves that can be added like nata de coco (coconut gel), kaong (palm seeds), and tapioca pearls.
 The fruit cocktail may also be augmented by canned pineapples and peaches.
-The meat from fresh young coconuts also may be combined with the sweet canned fruits and preserves.
+The meat from buko, or fresh young coconuts (which you can purchase frozen), also may be combined with the sweet canned fruits and preserves.
 Any way you make it, this fruit salad is a refreshing and sweet treat on a hot day.

 Click Play to See This Recipe Come Together